sdvdxl/influxdb.com/content/site/download.md

 MD5 checksum: `8c6c0e198876772b40c036a96a94ba7e`

 ## Version 0.9.5 (Release Candidate 3)
 Release candidates are made available for testing one week prior to release of the stable point release.
 The release candidates are built from the [0.9.5 branch](https://github.com/influxdb/influxdb/tree/0.9.5).
+Release candidates allow the latest code to be deployed with the caveat that they have only undergone basic testing.

 #### Ubuntu & Debian